The Ultimate Guide to Jaco

 Private Driver – There are a ton of private drivers in the area.
 We’ve never used one here, but a quick search on a Costa Rica Facebook Group will get you many options.

 Taxi – Taxis are fairly easy to get in Jaco.
-If you don’t have a rental car, it’s best to arrange return transportation before you go out to the surrounding areas.
+If you don’t have a rental car, it’s best to arrange return transportation before you venture into the surrounding areas.

 Shuttle – A shuttle could be an option for larger groups with a lot of luggage.
 We’ve used ILT Costa Rica for all of our shuttle needs when traveling with large groups.
 The drivers are prompt and professional.